talha6663/BragDocumentApplication/README.md

 ```
 cd client
 ```
-then install client packages
+Install client packages
 ```
 npm install
 ```
+\

-### Start api server
+Start api server
 ```
 npm run start
 ```
-### Start react development
+Change to the client directory
 ```
 cd client
 ```
-then
+Start react in development mode
 ```
 npm run start
 ```

-Runs the app in the development mode.\
+This runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\